bpineau/kube-deployments-notifier/README.md

 The daemon may run either as a pod, or outside of the Kubernetes cluster.
 He should find the Kubernetes api-server automatically (or you can use the "-s" or "-k" flags).

-You can pass configuration values either by command line arguments, or environment variables, a yaml configuration file, or a combination or those.

-Example
+You can pass parameters from cli args, env, config files, or both.

+Example:
 ```
 kube-deployments-notifier \
-  -l 'vendor=mirakl,app!=mmp-database' \
+  -l 'vendor=mycompany,app!=mmp-database' \
   -t Authorization -a "Bearer vbnf3hjklp5iuytre" \
   -e http://myapiserver:8042
 ```